anuragxorma/BiPoClassification/ANN/README.md

 This directory contains the code and training details for the Artificial Neural Network (ANN) models used to classify BiPo events in the OSIRIS liquid scintillator detector, specifically focusing on the BiPo-214 and BiPo-212 decay chains.
 These models aim to detect fast Bi-Po coincidence decays in uranium and thorium decay chains, enhancing the sensitivity of OSIRIS to extremely low U/Th concentrations in the detector.

+## Files
+- `Model_ANN.ipynb`: Defines and trains the ANN model for BiPo-214 and BiPo-212 chains.
+- `model_ann_214.h5`: Trained ANN model for the BiPo-214 chain.
+- `model_ann_212.h5`: Trained ANN model for the BiPo-212 chain.

 ## Model Architecture

 The ANN model has a straightforward Multi-Layer Perceptron (MLP) architecture, designed as follows: